 The content below will go into much deeper detail about starting a blog this year and give you a bunch of helpful resources that you can use to skyrocket your blogging progress.

-What’s different about starting a blog this year?
+What’s different about starting a blog recently?

 Some things never change when it comes to blogging.